Martin Scorsese and Robert De Niro: Taxi Driver (1976)

-Hugely popular, the film was directed by Scorsese and starred De Niro.
-It caused controversy, but still had a huge cultural impact.
+Immensely popular, the film was directed by Scorsese and starred De Niro.
+It caused controversy, but still had a significant cultural impact.
 The line "You talkin' to me?", spoken by De Niro's character Travis Bickle, has become one of the most famous lines in film history.
 Scorsese makes a credited cameo in this film as a passenger of Bickle's who plans to kill his wife.

 New York, New York (1977)

 In 1977, De Niro starred in Scorsese's New York, New York, a musical-drama film.
 It was a musical tribute, featuring new songs by John Kander and Fred Ebb as well as standards, to Scorsese's home town of New York City, and starred De Niro and Liza Minnelli as a pair of musicians and lovers.
-During filming, the married Scorsese became romantically involved with Minnelli and began heavily using cocaine and other hard narcotics.
+During filming, the married Scorsese became romantically involved with Minnelli and began heavily using cocaine and narcotics.
 At the time Andy Warhol wrote in his diary that Minnelli and Scorsese showed up at the door of a famous fashion designer demanding: "Give me every drug you've got".

 Made after Taxi Driver, the film was a box-office failure.
 Its budget was $14 million, a large figure at the time, but it grossed only $13 million at the box-office and its disappointing reception and his breakup with Minnelli drove Scorsese into depression and further into drug abuse.

 Raging Bull (1980)

 In 1980, Scorsese made Raging Bull, a film starring De Niro as emotionally self-destructive boxer Jake LaMotta.
 The film follows LaMotta's journey through life as the violence and temper that leads him to the top in the ring destroys his life outside it.
-De Niro won an Oscar for his role and Scorsese was nominated as best director; the film collected six other Oscar nominations as well.
+De Niro won an Oscar for his role and Scorsese was nominated as best director; the film received six other Oscar nominations as well.

 The film has been considered one of the greatest films of all time, and was chosen as the best sports film ever by the American Film Institute.

-The King of Comedy (1983)
+The King of Comedy (1982)

 In 1982, Scorsese and De Niro made their first film to feature several comedic elements, while still being connected with the crime genre.
 The film follows aspiring comic Rupert Pupkin (De Niro), who wants to achieve success in showbiz, by resorting to stalking his idol, a late night talk show host who craves privacy.
 The film won a BAFTA for Best Original Screenplay, and was nominated for four other BAFTAs, including Best Direction for Scorsese and Best Actor for De Niro.

 The film was generally praised by critics but did not perform well in the United States.
 Scorsese suggested the film "...maybe wasn't so well received because it gave off an aura of something that people didn't want to look at or know."